Winmarleigh & Cockerham Moss

 Winmarleigh and Cockerham Moss is Lancashire’s best example of a lowland raised peat bog.
 Nestled near Garstang, between the villages of Cockerham and Winmarleigh, the reserve is a real hidden gem, but is still recovering from a chequered past.

-Drained and exploited for peat extraction, the Moss suffered serious degradation until, in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring the invaluable landscape.
+Drained and exploited for peat extraction, the Moss suffered serious degradation until it's fortunes began to turn around in the 1990's when, under the auspices of English Nature, work was started to re-wet and restore the land.
+Then in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring this invaluable landscape.

 After years of destructive activity, the Moss is drying out and losing its important animal and plant-life.
 Thankfully, our staff and volunteers are working hard to rewet the moss and encourage the regrowth of important plants.